ecsys/comp767-project-DDPG/baseline_DDPG/readme.md

     2. Install the stock environment to gym

+        2.1 Go to the directory of gym library (e.g. /home/user/anaconda3/envs/tensorflow/lib/python3.6/site-packages/gym) 2.1.1 Please note you need to change the hard-coded directories
+                - in stock/stock_env.py
+                    - change data path and the directory to save graph
+                - in stock/stock_testenv.py
-        2.1 Go to the directory of gym library (e.g. /home/user/anaconda3/envs/tensorflow/lib/python3.6/site-packages/gym) 2.1.1 Please note you need to change the hard-coded directories in stock/stock_env.py and stock/stock_testenv.py 2.2 Copy folder stock/ from this folder to gym/env/ 2.3 Replace __init__.py in the gym/env/ with __init__.py in this folder
+                    - change data path and the directory to save graph 2.2 Copy folder stock/ from this folder to gym/env/ 2.3 Replace __init__.py in the gym/env/ with __init__.py in this folder